jakobharden/phd_dataset_viewer/README.md

     octave: >> [r_fp] = dsviewer_mp4(p_fp, p_tp, p_ss, p_om);
 ```

+> [!NOTE]
-Note: The functions shown above can be used in interactive or non-interactive mode.
+> The functions shown above can be used in interactive or non-interactive mode.
 The interactive mode is activated when necessary or all parameters are missing.
 Almost all plot functions are returning the figure handle (fh).
 That handle can be used to modify the plots and/or to integrate the plot functions into other scripts.
 The function dsviewer_mp4 returns the file path (fp) of the newly created video file.

 ## Help and Documentation